vmware/chap/README.md

 memory growth, can identify some forms of corruption, and  supplements a debugger by giving the status of various memory locations.

-`chap` currently supports only glibc malloc.
+`chap` currently supports only glibc malloc and the allocator used for cpython.
 It does not support jemalloc or tcmalloc.

 ## Motivation